 Jesus uses that authority to heal, to drive out evil that destroys us and to usher in His Father's kingdom.
-Jesus didn't just speak about the Kingdom of God it was lived in his actions.
+Jesus didn't just speak about the Kingdom of God; it was lived in His actions.
 He made the kingdom of God visible not by destroying, but by healing.

 Have you ever prayed for a miracle?

 When I read about the man set free from the evil spirit, I tend to think that Jesus healed the man and then he lived happily ever after.
 But that isn't the case.
 Being healed or set free by Jesus is the beginning of the story not the end.
 With evil driven out of the man, God's rule is made way for.
 The man is given a clean sweep, but then it is his choice what to fill his life with; to be filled with the Holy Spirit, and to set his feet on following Jesus, or not.

 I don't know what miracles you are praying for today, but I do know that whatever it is Jesus has the authority to accomplish His plans for us and for our world.
 I also know that whether our prayers are answered according to our will or not God's will is for our healing, our wholeness, to be set free from the evil that binds us, but that is only the beginning of the story.

 God's plan is for his kingdom to come in all its fullness in every life, in every person, and for God's good will to be done in all the earth as it is heaven.
+Mark's gospel wants us to know that Jesus is the power above every power, and the name above every name.